mollie/commercetools/docs/CreateOrderPayment.md

 To use this functionality, the order (on Mollie) must already exist.
 The customer must have tried and failed paying - i.e. none of the commercetools transactions can have status `Pending` or `Success`.

-Adding new transaction on existing order of type `Authorization` or `Charge` with status `Initial` triggers create order payment.
+Adding a new transaction to an existing order with status `Initial` triggers create order payment.
+The transaction type should align with the payment method, e.g. `Authorization` for `klarnapaylater` and `Charge` for `ideal`.

 Note that **amount** of this transaction is **not being passed through to Mollie**.
 Payment method is required and always passed though to Mollie.

 <br />